Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 In Figures~\ref{fig:WjetAA} and ~\ref{fig:2to5}, one could choose such criteria as a window in the output probability of the classifier

 and scan different windows to obtain the maximum efficiency to collect anomalies and reject SM events.

 The effect of this scan is shown in Fig.~\ref{fig:Ratio}, where we plot the following quantity

-In this equation $\epsilon$ denotes the area of the PDF curve in Figures~\ref{fig:WjetAA} and ~\ref{fig:2to5} on a given window.
+In this equation $\epsilon_{An}$, $\epsilon_{QCD}$ and $\epsilon_{t}$ denotes the area of the PDF curve in Figures~\ref{fig:WjetAA} and ~\ref{fig:2to5} for the anomaly, QCD and top events on a given window.
+The total background cross-section, sum of top and QCD cross-sections, is denoted by $\sigma_B$.

 Note how in $R$ the QCD and Top cross-sections are weighted in.
 Right after the high-$p_T$ selection cuts, the QCD total cross section is much larger than the Top.
-But one can use the output of the classifier to impose a threshold on P(Top Jet), and drastically reduce the amount of QCD events, closer to the amount of Top.
+But one can use the output of the classifier to impose a threshold on P(Top Jet), and drastically reduce the amount of QCD events, closer to the amount of Top events.

 In anomaly detection, the task of identifying anomalies means fighting against QCD and/or Top, depending on where in the output classifier region our window lies.
 Towards the left, P(Top Jet) $\ll 1$, QCD is the dominant contribution to the denominator in $R$, and at the other end, Top is dominant.
 Somewhere in between these two extremes we should find the best window for anomaly detection.
 In Fig.~\ref{fig:Ratio} we see exactly that behaviour. $R$ is very small on both ends of the plot, where the QCD and Top backgrounds are overwhelming.
-As we move our window $[\, p^{min}, \, p^{max}]$ towards the center, both QCD and Top drop, allowing an optimal identification of anomalies at the maximum of $R$, $R_{max}$.
-The parameter $\delta$ in this plot corresponds to the width of the window, $\delta = p^{max}-p^{min}$ and one can see the value of $R_{max}$ does not depend strongly on the choice of $\delta$ as long as it is $\sim {\cal O}(0.1)$.
+As we move our window $[\, p^{min}, \, p^{max}]$ towards the center, both QCD and Top drop.
+Therefore, at the maximum of $R$, $R_{max}$, the statistical criteria ~\ref{eq:criteria}.
+The parameter $\delta$ in this plot corresponds to the width of the window, $\delta = p^{max}-p^{min}$ and one can see the value of $R_{max}$ does not depend strongly on the choice of $\delta$ as long as it is $\approx 0.1$.

 After determining $R_{max}$, one can turn the criteria for discovery $N_{An}/\sqrt{N_{SM}} = 5$ into a minimum value of the anomaly cross section one would be able to detect.
 This value would depend on the amount of data collected at the LHC (i.e. luminosity, ${\cal L}$), hence on the time it runs.
 Indeed, note that